 Coverage that benefits your employees during a pandemic

-- Hospital Indemnity provides a lump sum for hospital admittance and per diem payments
+- Hospital Indemnity coverage provides a lump sum for hospital admittance and per diem payments

 - Employees may receive payouts from both plans if their case fits the criteria